Where will the Electric Vehicle of the future be built? Right here…in Ontario, Canada.

 Ontario has been building cars for over 100 years.

-And right now, we’re planning for the next generation of vehicles; ones powered by electricity.
+And right now, we’re planning for the next generation of vehicles – and they’re powered by electricity.

-Better still, powered by 55,000 STEM graduates each year, to design and engineer those EVs.
+Better still, powered by 65,000 STEM graduates each year, to design and engineer those electric vehicles.

-And by North America’s 2nd largest IT cluster, with companies at the forefront of zero-emissions technology.
+And by one of North America’s largest IT clusters, with companies at the forefront of zero-emissions technology.

 Built through an automotive supply chain that’s integrated across assembly, parts and technology.
 And where some of North America’s most skilled workers assemble some of the highest quality vehicles today.

-With a future led by global OEMs who’ve already invested over 4 billion dollars in their EV prospects.
+With a future led by global companies who’ve already invested over $20 billion in their EV prospects.

 From a strategic location at the heart of the Great Lakes Automotive Corridor.